na-na-hi/renget/archive/how2playba.md

 >Is it too late to play?
 No.

+>When is a good time to start?
 The best time to start was yesterday, the second best time to start is right now.
+This holds true for any bonsai game.
 If you're playing the game for a specific girl, I'd still suggest playing now even if she's limited.
 Better to find out if you like the game now than wait and be disappointed later.

 >I just missed the X banner, will she get a rerun?